YasodhaHeshan/YasodhaHeshan/README.md

 - 👋 Hi, I’m @YasodhaHeshan
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning software engineering and computer science
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me https://www.linkedin.com/in/yasodhaheshan/
 - ⚡ Fun fact: I like to sports and tv-series